yinongzhou/yinongzhou.github.io/_pages/about.md

     <a href='https://scholar.google.com/citations?user=-Pz-7TQAAAAJ&hl=en'>Google Scholar</a>

 news: true # includes a list of news items
+selected_papers: false # includes a list of papers marked as "selected={true}"
+social: false # includes social icons at the bottom of the page
 ---

 <p>I am starting as an Assistant Professor at Auburn University in Fall 2024!</p>